pytorch/torchchat/README.md

 have directly adopted (both ideas and code) from his repo.
 You can never go wrong by following Andrej's work!

 * my colleague and friend Bert Maher and [llama2.so](https://github.com/bertmaher/llama2.so) who build on Andrej's llama2.c and closed the loop on llama models.
-I aspire to
+The llama2.c integration with AOT Inductor comes from Bert's repo.

 * my colleagues and friends Christian Puhrsch, Horace He, Joe Isaacson, and many more for their many contributions in Accelerating GenAI models in the *"Anything, Fast!"* blog series, and in particular Horace He for [GPT, Fast!](https://github.com/pytorch-labs/gpt-fast) that we have